Why You Should Read This

-I made myself take a photo anyway and I actually think it’s a lot stronger then it would have been had I had my other lens on me because it made me actually think about the photo I was taking and how I could get something interesting into the frame.
+I made myself take a photo anyway and I actually think it’s a lot stronger than it would have been with my other lens; I had to think more carefully about the photo I was taking and how I could get something interesting into the frame.

 3 – Wrong White Balance

-White balance is very important to making a photo look natural, having the wrong WB will produce a nasty color cast to your photos and will make skin colors, among other things, look unnatural.
+White balance is very important in making a photo look natural.
+The wrong WB will produce a nasty colour cast and make skin colors, among other things, look unnatural.

 4 – Motion Blur

 For example, if you’re shooting using a 50mm lens on a crop sensor, your focal length is effectively 75mm, so your shutter speed should be 1/75 of a second or higher

 5 – Bad Depth of Field